bjesuiter/jb_media_query_service/README.md

 # jb_responsive_breakpoints

-An Angular 2 Component for being re-used in other Angular2 dart projects
+An Angular Component to provide media-query events in javascript to other Angular Components

 #IMPORTANT!!!